work-saddam/Reactjs/Z_HOOKS.md

+## React
+ReactJS is a component-based JavaScript library used to build dynamic and interactive user interfaces.
+It simplifies the creation of single-page applications (SPAs).It is developed and maintained by Facebook.
+It uses the concept of virtual DOM for faster updates.

+## React Component
+In React, a component is an independent, reusable building block that defines a piece of the user interface (UI).
+Component allowing developers to break down complex UIs into smaller, manageable, and self-contained units making code easier to understand, test, and maintain.

+React components follow the DRY principle (Don’t Repeat Yourself), which means you can reuse logic and UI elements without having to rewrite the same code repeatedly.

+## Library vs Framework
+1. A library gives us the freedom to structure our app as we like, while a framework provides a predefined structure for building the app.

+2. In a library, the control flow is in our hands — we decide when and how to call the library functions.
+In a framework, the control flow is managed by the framework — it calls our code when needed.

 # React Hooks
 React Hooks are simple JavaScript functions that we can use to isolate the reusable part from a functional component.
 With the help of hooks we can manage the state, handle side effects (like API calls), and perform many other tasks.